PEMUDAH

-The Special Task Force to Facilitate Business (Pasukan Petugas Khas Pemudahcara Perniagaan; PEMUDAH) is a Malaysian government task force under the Prime Minister’s Department.
-Established on 7 February 2007, PEMUDAH aims to enhance the ease of doing business through public-private sector collaboration, improve business regulations, and proactively pursue initiatives to foster a competitive and business-friendly environment in Malaysia.
+The Special Task Force to Facilitate Business (Malay: Pasukan Petugas Khas Pemudahcara Perniagaan; PEMUDAH) is a Malaysian government task force under the Prime Minister’s Department.
+Established on 7 February 2007, it seeks to improve the ease of doing business in Malaysia by fostering collaboration between the public and private sectors, streamlining regulations, and promoting a more competitive business environment.

 History

-PEMUDAH was announced by Prime Minister Abdullah Ahmad Badawi during his annual speech to the Civil Service on 11 January 2007 and officially launched on 7 February 2007.
-The task force was inspired by the methodology of the World Bank Group’s Doing Business Report, which ranks economies based on the ease of doing business.
-The Chief Secretary to the Government was appointed as Chairman, with a private sector business leader as Co-Chair.
+PEMUDAH was first announced by Prime Minister Abdullah Ahmad Badawi in his annual address to the civil service on 11 January 2007 and officially launched on 7 February 2007.
+Its creation drew inspiration from the World Bank Group’s Doing Business Report, which evaluates economies on regulatory efficiency.
+The task force adopted a co-chair model, with the Chief Secretary to the Government serving as one chair and a private-sector leader as the other.

-PEMUDAH’s efforts have contributed to Malaysia’s consistent ranking in the highest percentile of economies in the Doing Business Report, including a 20th ranking among 181 economies in 2009.
-In response to the COVID-19 pandemic in Malaysia and the Movement Control Orders (MCOs) imposed from March 2020, PEMUDAH established the Private Sector Meeting in April 2020 to address business challenges related to workforce, supply chains, logistics, marketing, cash flows, and workers’ vaccinations.
-Recommendations were escalated to the Economic Action Council (EAC), chaired by the Prime Minister, for endorsement and implementation.
+In its early years, PEMUDAH helped Malaysia achieve strong rankings in the Doing Business Report, including 20th place out of 181 economies in 2009.
+During the COVID-19 pandemic in Malaysia, the task force responded to the challenges posed by the Movement Control Orders by convening private-sector meetings starting in April 2020.
+These discussions addressed issues such as workforce availability, supply chains, logistics, cash flow, and worker vaccinations, with recommendations forwarded to the Economic Action Council.

-In July 2020, PEMUDAH partnered with the MyMudah initiative and the Unified Public Consultation (UPC) Portal to resolve regulatory constraints hindering economic recovery.
-In 2021, PEMUDAH Pahang was established, replicating the public-private collaboration model at the state level.
-Following the World Bank’s discontinuation of the Doing Business Report in 2021, PEMUDAH underwent a major operational restructuring in 2021, implemented in 2022, to align its focus with strategic national interest areas.
+In July 2020, PEMUDAH collaborated with the MyMudah initiative and the Unified Public Consultation (UPC) Portal to ease regulatory bottlenecks affecting economic recovery.
+The state-level model was later replicated with the launch of PEMUDAH Pahang in 2021.

+Following the World Bank’s decision to discontinue the Doing Business Report in 2021, PEMUDAH underwent a major restructuring (implemented in 2022) to shift its focus toward broader strategic national priorities and key economic sectors.

 Governance

-PEMUDAH is co-chaired by Shamsul Azri Abu Bakar (Chief Secretary to the Government), Rafizi Ramli (Minister of Economy), and Ameer Ali Mydin (Advisor, Federation of Malaysian Business Associations).
+PEMUDAH is currently co-chaired by Shamsul Azri Abu Bakar (Chief Secretary to the Government), Akmal Nasir (Minister of Economy), and Ameer Ali Mydin (Advisor to the Federation of Malaysian Business Associations).